tensorflow/tfx/docs/guide/examplegen.md

 ## How to use an ExampleGen Component

-For supported data sources (currently, CSV files, TFRecord files with TF Example , TF Sequence Example and proto data format, and results of BigQuery queries) the ExampleGen pipeline component is typically very easy to deploy and requires little customization.
+For supported data sources (currently, CSV files, TFRecord files with TF Example, TF Sequence Example data format and proto format, and results of BigQuery queries) the ExampleGen pipeline component is typically very easy to deploy and requires little customization.
 Typical code looks like this:

 ```python
 from tfx.utils.dsl_utils import csv_input